 - Triangulation – Using different methods to cross-validate results, i.e., to check if quantitative and qualitative findings converge or corroborate one another.

-- Development – Results from one method help inform or shape the other method (e.g., qualitative findings help develop a quantitative instrument).
+- Development – Leveraging one method to refine another, like using qualitative insights to build a quantitative survey (e.g., qualitative findings help develop a quantitative instrument).

-Mixed Methods Research vs Qualitative vs Quantitative: Which Should I Use?
+Mixed Methods Research vs Qualitative vs Quantitative: Which Method to Use?

 When neither qual nor quant alone fully answers the question, use mixed methods of research.
-This integrates both perspectives and improves decisions when you can plan resources for both.
 Avoid it when a single method suffices or when teams cannot execute integration rigorously and transparently.

 Aspect | Quantitative | Qualitative | Mixed methods |